NeoTim/keysearch/README.md

 keysearch
 =========

-Search an Android RAM dump for Linux dm-crypt (incl.
+Search an Linux RAM dump for Linux dm-crypt (incl.
 LUKS/cryptsetup) keys.
-95% based on [Torbjörn Pettersson's code](http://events.ccc.de/camp/2007/Fahrplan/attachments/1300-Cryptokey_forensics_A.pdf).
+95% based on [Torbjörn Pettersson's code](http://events.ccc.de/camp/2007/Fahrplan/attachments/1300-Cryptokey_forensics_A.pdf) and written by Joey Hewitt.

+Tested to work on CentOS 6.0 system with 2.6.32-71.el6.i686 kernel.

 Very much a hackjob, not guaranteed to work reliably across multiple versions or host platforms, etc.  I was happy with the [LiME module](http://code.google.com/p/lime-forensics/) for acquiring the RAM image.